-Additionally I have certification in understanding substance misuse and specialist training in cognitive behavioural therapy for tinnitus and hyperacusis.
+Additionally I have certification in understanding substance misuse.
 More recently I have undertaken training in CBT for Insomnia and can provide help for those with specific sleep problems.

 I have worked at MIND, Jersey and in private practice seeing a variety of clients with a wide range of issues.

-I currently work at the hospital working with patients with tinnitus and hyperacusis from a CBT approach as well as general counselling in private practice.
+I currently work at the hospital working with patients from a CBT approach as well as general counselling in private practice.

 2015-2016 Level 4 cpcab Diploma in Therapeutic Counselling, The Tara Centre, Jersey